 Learning takes place through a series of lectures,, practical seminars and workshops, where interactive and discussion-based techniques will encourage you to engage, reflect and challenge.
 Sessions may include:

-participating in workshop style sessions with your peers
+- participating in workshop-style sessions with your peers

-attending presentations by subject experts
+- attending presentations by subject experts

-working on tasks in groups
+- working on tasks in groups

-having individual tutorials
+- having individual tutorials

-visits to schools or other education settings
+- visits to schools or other education settings

-visits to theatres, museums, galleries or sites of educational interest
+- visits to theatres, museums, galleries or sites of educational interest

-writing assignments on aspects of subject teaching and Professional Studies
+- writing assignments on aspects of subject teaching and professional studies.

-Alongside the University tutors, you will be taught and guided by a team of committed and experienced University-trained school mentors.
+Alongside your University tutors, you will be taught and guided by a team of committed and experienced University-trained school mentors.

-Placements enable you to develop the skills and knowledge valued and desired by employers - you will build your confidence in the classroom and gain practical teaching experience.
+Placements enable you to develop the skills and knowledge valued and desired by employers.
+You will build your confidence in the classroom, and gain practical teaching experience.
 Placements also provide you with the opportunity to connect with potential employers and build your professional network.

 You will have plenty of opportunities throughout your PGCE to apply your developing skills to real-life settings.
 We have strong partnerships with over 300 local schools and are renowned for our relationships with these partner schools.

-It is a testament to the strength of our partnerships and the regard in which our graduates are held, that most schools in Berkshire employ at least one graduate of the Institute of Education.
+It is a testament to the strength of our partnerships, and the regard in which our graduates are held, that most schools in Berkshire employ at least one graduate of the Institute of Education.

-The Institute of Education is based in our historic London Road campus, which has undergone a £30 million refurbishment of the classical Oxford-cloistered quadrangle to create a dedicatepurpose-built world-class education centre.
+The Institute of Education is based on our historic London Road campus, which has undergone a £30m refurbishment of the classical Oxford-cloistered quadrangle to create a dedicated, world-class education centre.

 We have created dedicated spaces for the teaching of specialist subjects such as music, PE, drama, the sciences, ICT, and art, including:

-musical studios, including an electronic drum kit room and a recording studio
+- musical studios, including an electronic drum kit room and a recording studio

-well-equipped art studios and facilities for the practise of work in drawing, painting, sculpture and mixed media
+- well-equipped art studios and facilities for the practise of work in drawing, painting, sculpture and mixed media

-studios for wet photography and printmaking, including silk-screen.
+- studios for wet photography and printmaking, including silk screen.

-Alongside these fantastic facilities you will also find places to eat and drink as well as plenty of green space.
+Alongside these fantastic facilities, you will also find places to eat and drink, as well as plenty of green space.